-- establishing an academic entrepreneurship incubator at the university;

-- legal support for young entrepreneurs;

-- support in accounting and financial terms;

-- competent activities of the Career Office and good promotion;

-- help and support from the academic entrepreneurship incubator and the Career Office in finding financial sources for different undertakings;
+- Establishing an academic entrepreneurship incubator at the university - Legal support for young entrepreneurs - Support in accounting and financial terms - Competent activities of the Career Office and good promotion - Help and support from the academic entrepreneurship incubator and the Career Office in finding financial sources for different undertakings

-- activities and enterprise aimed at creative competence and thinking of side scientists and academic teachers of the university;

-- changes in the concept of teaching and learning method and others.
+- Activities and enterprise aimed at creative competence and thinking of side scientists and academic teachers of the university - Changes in the concept of teaching and learning method - other

-Martin Drlik: There are several successful cases of studies of this approach in Slovak Republic.
+There are several successful case studies of this approach in Slovak republic described.
 Most cases were realised at the universities, which focus on management, economics, but also on IT or industry.
 I consider this approach fascinating.
 Its wider use is conditional on the demand and willingness to cooperate with private and non-profit sector, students' understanding of this approach, their responsibility for their future career and employability in the labour market.

-Izabella Alvarez: No, there is no such education process in the universities of
+No, there is no such thing in Portugal in the Universities.

-Portugal.
-Universities are organised in the traditional way, although it has already been offered e-learning facilities for those who prefer this sort of learning.
-Also, universities are controlled and certified by the Ministry of Science and Technology, under strict rules.
+Universities are organised in the traditional way, although offering already e-learning facilities, for those who prefer to attend this sort of learning.

+Also, universities are controlled and certified by the Ministry of Science and Technology, under strict rools.

-Nataliia Morze: Could you name two or more universities in your countries which have created an open learning environment of the university?
-What made it possible: the personality of a leaderstrategist-innovator, money, educational policy?
+Name two universities in your countries, which created an open learning environment of the university.
+What provided for making it possible: the personality of a leader-innovator-strategist, money, availability of educational policy?

-Eugenia Smyrnova-Trybulska: There are such universities in Poland and Polish Open University in Warsaw, University of Silesia, Open University of Science and Technology in Cracow are among them.
-I think the personality of a leader-strategist-innovator, money and educational policy are the key of creating an open learning environment of the university.
+- Polish Open University in Warsaw

+- University of Silesia

+- Open University of Science and Technology in Cracow

+The presence of a leader-innovator-strategist, money, availability of educational policy is the key.

-Martin Drlik: It is not usual to provide open learning environment of the university to the public.
+It is not usual to provide open learning environment of the university to the public.
 Almost all Slovak universities provide a subset of the educational resources in electronic form, mainly in the form of e-learning courses.
 Electronic versions of books and textbook are largely used.
 The level of the openness of the university is directly related to the vision and long-term strategy goals of the university management.
 If they are accepted, it is, of course, necessary to have a budget, engage faculty staff and define processes.

-Izabella Alvarez: I would like to mention such public universities as ISCTE and Universidade do Minho (there are the others ones) and private universities as Universidade Católica and Universidade Autónoma (there are the other ones).
+Public universities: ISCTE and Universidade do Minho (there are others too).

+Private universities: Universidade Católica and Universidade Autónoma (there are others).

-The following factors made creating an open university learning environment possible: the growing need to support students that cannot attend classes and the use of the internet / web technology: the group that takes the decision in the universities (in some universities it is the rector, in other ones it is the administrators) understood that they should start moving towards distance learning to complement the actual learning offer and so the necessary investments were made.
-Nataliia Morze: It is known that many countries have developed successful education policy which takes into account the fact that society has become information one.
-Is the following policy implemented at a state and university level in your countries?
-If so, how long has it been adopted?
+What made this possible: the growing need to support students that cannot attend classes and the use of the internet/web technology: the group that takes the decision in the universities (in some the rector, others the administrators) understood that they should start moving towards distance learning to complement the actual learning offer and so the necessary investments were made

+We know that many countries have built successful economic education policy, which takes into account the fact that society has become informational.
+Does such educational policy in your countries exist at the state level and at the university level?
+If so, then for how long?